mitjafelicijan/cord.h/README.md

 ## License

-cord.c was written by Mitja Felicijan and is released under the BSD two-clause license, see the LICENSE file for more information.
+[cord.h](https://github.com/mitjafelicijan/cord.h) was written by [Mitja Felicijan](https://mitjafelicijan.com/) and is released under the BSD two-clause license, see the LICENSE file for more information.